bajamircea/bajamircea.github.io/_posts/2015-04-08-threading-bug.markdown

 that the thread is told to end before the destructor of `std::thread` , or else it [terminates the process][terminate-on-destruct].

-`peridic_thread_base` is intended as a reusable class that wraps a `std::thread` to address the issue above for the case where some action needs to be performed periodically.
+`peridic_thread` is intended as a reusable class that wraps a `std::thread` to address the issue above for the case where some action needs to be performed periodically.
 Using a carefully balanced combination of `std::mutex` and `std::condition_variable`, it calls periodically a virtual function `on_fire` and orchestrates the thread startup (in constructor) and shutdown (and destructor).

-`peridic_thread` is an example of using `periodic_thread_base`.
+`some_peridic_thread` is an example of using `periodic_thread`.
 It derives from it and configures the interval to be every 2 seconds.
 It also implements `on_fire`.

-`main` instantiates a `periodic_thread` and then it waits a bit (5 seconds).
+`main` instantiates a `some_periodic_thread` and then it waits a bit (5 seconds).
 That's just enough time for the `on_fire` function to be called twice.

 # The reality